William Judd (Australian politician)

 William George Judd (1847 – 6 December 1929) was an Australian politician.

 Known as George Judd, he was born in Sydney to labourer James Judd and Selina Matthews.
 He ran a store at St Peters before entering politics, and also ran a brick and tile company.
 On 15 February 1869 he married Eleanor Eliza Howard, with whom he had four children.
 In 1885 he was elected to the New South Wales Legislative Assembly for Canterbury, but he did not re-contest in 1887.
-Judd died at Arncliffe in 1929.
+Judd died at Arncliffe in 1929 and was buried at Woronora Memorial Park.

+His name is associated with Judd's Hurstville Brickworks.